Something of Value: Plot

-In British-ruled Kenya in 1945, members of the Kikuyu tribe work peacefully for considerate white settler Henry McKenzie, abiding by colonial laws, as well as their own religious beliefs, which forbid any violence against the settlers.
-Both in their early twenties, Henry's son Peter and black worker Kimani Wa Karanja are close friends, having been raised together as brothers since the death of Henry's wife.
-One day, when Kimani asks to use a rifle during a lion hunt, Peter's brother-in-law, Jeff Newton, slaps the black man and reminds him that he cannot have the gun nor can he continue his friendship with Peter.
-A humiliated Kimani disappears from the camp, but, after being injured when his foot is caught in a trap, is rescued by Peter, who carries him home on his back.
+In British-ruled Kenya in 1945, members of the Kikuyu tribe work for considerate white settler Henry McKenzie.
+Both in their early twenties, Henry's son Peter and black worker Kimani Wa Karanja are close friends, having been raised as brothers since the death of Henry's wife.
+One day, when Kimani asks to use a rifle during a lion hunt, Peter's brother-in-law, Jeff Newton, slaps him and reminds him that he cannot have the gun nor can he continue his friendship with Peter.
+A humiliated Kimani disappears from the camp, but, after being injured when his foot is caught in a trap, is rescued by Peter.
 Kimani suggests that they must assume the roles of master and serf, but Peter refuses to change their relationship.

 Back at the black settlement, Kimani's father Karanja orders the murder of one of the tribe's newborns, which was born feet first, a condition the tribe believes to be a curse.
-After Karanja is arrested and sentenced to jail, Henry argues with the Crown consul that if the whites continue to take away the tribal elders' authority, the tribe children will begin to disrespect their own way of life and, he warns, disrespect the colonial Christian God.
-When Henry, Peter and Kimani visit the elderly man in jail, Karanja gives Henry his sacred stone.
-Karanja then encourages Kimani to assume his position as headman at the farm, but Kimani refuses to spend his life working as a white man's slave.
-One night, moved by moral outrage at the injustices against his father, Kimani attends a secret meeting of the Mau Mau, a group of black men planning an insurrection.
+Karanja is then arrested and sentenced to jail.
+When Henry, Peter, and Kimani visit him there, Karanja gives Henry his sacred stone.
+Moved by outrage at the injustices against his father, Kimani attends a secret meeting of the Mau Mau, a group of black men planning an insurrection.
 He is asked by leader Njogu to prove his fidelity by stealing rifles.
 After one of the Mau Mau kills a black houseboy during the robbery, Kimani, troubled by their methods of achieving freedom, threatens to leave.
-Njogu tells Kimani he must remain with them because the police will now connect him to the crime.
+Njogu tells Kimani he must remain with them because the police will connect him to the crime.